radiorabe/rabe-zabbix/snmp/SNMPv2_Interfaces_HC/README.md

 Monitors common network interface parameters exposed by the IF-MIB via SNMPv2.
 The template uses HC 64bit parameters (such as ifHCInOctets and ifHCOutOctets) where available.

+This template is part of [RaBe's Zabbix template and helpers collection](https://github.com/radiorabe/rabe-zabbix).

 ## Features
 * Uses low-level discovery for the available network interfaces
 * Uses HC 64bit parameters (such as ifHCInOctets and ifHCOutOctets)